-2. The stationary source contains open burning.
+2. The stationary source contains open burning or an incinerator.

-Open burning has substantive particulate matter (PM) emissions and ambient impacts, which were not included in the modeling analysis for simplicity.
+Open burning and the operation of incinerators have substantive particulate matter (PM) emissions and ambient impacts, which were not included in the modeling analysis for simplicity.

-3. The stationary source has a PTE of more than 100 tpy of a regulated air pollutant or is co-located at a Clean Air Act Title V Major Source, i.e. it is subject to the Title V permitting requirements.
+3. The stationary source has a PTE of more than 100 tons per year (TPY) of a regulated air pollutant or is co-located at a Clean Air Act Title V Major Source, i.e., it is subject to the Title V permitting requirements.